 Explosive devices, such as grenades, are readily available in Ethiopia and are occasionally used in local disputes.

-There is a high and ongoing threat from terrorism throughout Ethiopia, and the country has suffered a number of terrorist attacks in the past.
-On 11 December 2015, a grenade attack on a mosque in the Merkato area of Addis Ababa killed one person and injured a number of others.
+There is an ongoing threat from terrorism throughout Ethiopia, and the country has suffered a number of terrorist attacks in the past.
+On 3 December 2017, a German tourist was shot and killed in the Afar region, north-east Ethiopia.

 The Somalia-based terrorist group Al-Shabaab has issued public threats against Ethiopia due to its involvement in military intervention in Somalia.
-There are credible reports that Al-Shabaab has the intent and capability to attack targets in Ethiopia, including western interests.
+Al-Shabaab has carried out attacks in neighbouring countries in recent years and there are credible reports that Al-Shabaab has the intent and capability to attack targets in Ethiopia, including western interests.

 New Zealanders in Ethiopia are advised to be security conscious at all times and follow any instructions and restrictions issued by the local authorities.
 Particular care should be taken in crowded and public places and in areas known to be frequented by expatriates and foreign travellers, including hotels, restaurants, bars, clubs, shopping centres, market areas, places of worship, schools, government offices, sporting or other large public events, tourist sites and transport hubs.

 Petty theft and muggings are common in Addis Ababa and there has been a rise in violent assaults against foreigners.
 Carjackings outside urban areas have been reported.